ZhangDengwei/IIBacFinder/README.md

 After this step, the installation of IIBacFinder will be complete.

+<font color="red">We recommend running the demo before analyzing your own data, in case unexpected bugs come out.</font>

 ## Running IIBacFinder

 To confirm the successful installation and view all options, execute the command below